-Even though extremely useful in passenger cars and small industrial applications, CAN alone was not suitable to meet the requirements of truck and bus communications, mainly since its communication between devices is limited to only 8 bytes per message.
+Even though highly effective in passenger cars and small industrial applications, Controller Area Network (CAN) alone was not suitable to meet truck and bus communications requirements, mainly since its communication between devices is limited to only eight bytes per message.
 However, it is possible to extend the size of a CAN message by implementing additional software, i.e., so-called higher layer protocols.
-J1939 is such a higher-layer protocol, and it supports up to 1785 bytes per message.
+J1939 is such a higher layer protocol, and it supports up to 1785 bytes per message.

-To support a size of more than 8 bytes, the message needs to be packaged into a sequence of 8-byte size messages.
+In order to support a size of more than eight bytes, the message needs to be packaged into a sequence of eight-byte size messages.
 Consequently, the receiver of such a multi-packet message must re-assemble the data.
-Such functions are defined as Transport Protocol (TP) Functions, and they are also described in SAE J1939/21.
-The two major parts of the TP Functions are Message Packaging & Reassembly and Connection Management.
-Also, the Transport Protocol Functions handle flow control and handshaking features for destination-specific transmissions.
+Such functions are defined as Transport Protocol (TP) Functions, and they are described in SAE J1939/21.

-- Each multi-packet message is being transmitted by using a dedicated Data Transfer PGN (60160, TP.DT = Transfer Protocol Data Transfer), i.e. all message packets will have the same ID.
+- Each multi-packet message is being transmitted by using a dedicated Data Transfer PGN (60160, TP.DT = Transport Protocol Data Transfer), i.e. all message packets will have the same ID.

-- The flow control is managed by another dedicated PGN (60146, TP.CM = Transfer Protocol Communication Management).
+- The flow control is managed by another dedicated PGN (60146, TP.CM = Transport Protocol Communication Management).